First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Introduction and Motivations

-This result motivated the construction and the installation of wire compensation demonstrators, embedded inside collimators, in the LHC.
+This result, together with the fact that the HL-LHC performance might still be limited by the BBLR interactions \cite{Valishev:2013/09/24oga, Karastathis:2715718}, motivated the construction and the installation of wire compensation demonstrators, embedded inside collimators, in the LHC.
 A two years long experimental campaign followed the installation of the compensators and the main results are reported in this paper.

-The wire demonstrators used in the experiments together with their technical implementation are presented in Section \ref{sec:exp_setup}.
-In Section \ref{sec:exp_protocol}, the observables of the experimental campaign together with the strategies adopted in order to demonstrate the mitigation of the BBLR interactions using wires are discussed.
+The wire demonstrators used in the experiments together with their technical implementation are presented in Section~\ref{sec:exp_setup}.
+In Section~\ref{sec:exp_protocol}, the observables of the experimental campaign together with the strategies adopted in order to demonstrate the mitigation of the BBLR interactions using wires are discussed.
+Some of the tracking simulations results \cite{Skoufaris:2777349, Poyet:IPAC19-MOPMP052, poyet_phd} are shown in Section~\ref{sec:simulations}.
 Finally, the results of the beam measurements campaign are reported in Section \ref{sec:exp_results}.
-All experimental results are supported by tracking simulations \cite{Skoufaris:2695241, Poyet:IPAC19-MOPMP052, poyet_phd}.